Zj-BinXia/DiffIR/README.md

 #### News

-- **August 28, 2023:** For real-world SR tasks, we released a [RealworldSR-DiffIRS2-GANV2](https://drive.google.com/drive/folders/1G3Ep0xd-uBpIXGZFdWzH1uVCOpJaqkOF?usp=sharing) that is more focused on perception rather than the distortion version (Perhaps there will be more artifacts)， which can be used for AIGC SR.
+- **August 28, 2023:** For real-world SR tasks, we released a [RealworldSR-DiffIRS2-GANV2](https://drive.google.com/drive/folders/1G3Ep0xd-uBpIXGZFdWzH1uVCOpJaqkOF?usp=sharing) that is more focused on perception rather than the distortion version (Perhaps there will be more artifacts)， which can be used super-resolve AIGC generated images.
 - **July 20, 2023:** Training&Testing codes and pre-trained models are released!

 <hr />